railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Supplier Payment Form*

 Another way of keeping track of your payments is the way accountants will do it, by encoding ``Bank Statements``.
-For more information about this, please refer to the chapter on *Advanced Invoice Management*.
+For more information about this, please refer to the chapter on :ref:`invoicemanagement`.

-You can also install a module to import your payments electronically through a CODA file you receive from the bank.
-To do this install the module :mod:`account_coda`.
+You can also push your accounting further by importing your payments electronically through a CODA file you receive from the bank.
+To do this install the :mod:`account_coda` module.

 How should you proceed?